 More often than not this will be something you notice gradually shifting as the therapy continues.

-Becoming more aware of both your current feelings and how your history continues to impact who you are today can be surprising and transformational.
+Becoming more aware of how your current feelings and how your history can continue to impact who you are today can be surprising and transformational.

 Counselling and psychotherapy can help with problems of self-esteem through helping you to notice the patterns of thinking which are underpinning your current self-experience.